fcrucian/PLS_ImagingGenetics/README.md

 <img src="./images/Pipeline.png" width="748">
 </p>

-This repository contains the code related to two papers.

 If you use this work, please cite:

 *Identifying the joint signature of brain atrophy and gene variant scores in Alzheimer's Disease*